Hatchimals hatch into duds for some on Christmas

 "I have been calling [the company] for 2 days.
 It keeps telling me to call back later. #Hatchimals is a dud & store won't take it back," tweeted Jessica Brown.

-Spin Master has since told CNN it has increased its customer support staff to help customers troubleshoot the issues.
+Spin Master told CNN it has since increased its customer support staff to help customers troubleshoot the issues.

 "We have increased the number of customer case representatives, extended our hours and increased the capacity for callers in the queue to help prevent calls dropped due to the holiday volume," the spokesperson said.
 "We are reviewing each and every consumer inquiry."

 Hatchimals isn't the only product in hot water after Christmas.
-Consumers have experienced connectivity errors related to the Barbie Hello Dreamhouse, an app-connected smart home for Barbie.
+Consumers experienced connectivity errors related to the Barbie Hello Dreamhouse, an app-connected smart home for Barbie.

 Mattel said on Twitter it is aware of the issue and is working to fix it.